 This is very common for many mobile apps that use third-party APIs and servers to handle things like user login, data storage, and processing information in real-time.
 Here is the catch if the server is not properly secure, then your user data is at risk and easily target by hackers.

-You can use strong server-side validation, make sure to encrypt all communication, user data, and automated vulnerability scanners.
+Solution: You can use strong server-side validation, make sure to encrypt all communication, user data, and automated vulnerability scanners.
 With the help of these tools, it automatically identifies the weak points before the hackers do, which allows you to fix them early.
 This is one of the most important parts of app development security.

 2. Weak Authentication and Authorization